omerbsezer/QLearning_CartPole/README.md

 # QLearning Implementation Using Gym
 "QLearning is a model free reinforcement learning technique that can be used to find the optimal action selection policy using Q function without requiring a model of the environment.
-Q-learning eventually finds an optimal policy"
+Q-learning eventually finds an optimal policy."
+Q-learning is a specific TD (Temporal-difference) algorithm used to learn the Q-function.
+If there is no large scale problems like, we can use look up table like in this problem.

 CartPole Results: